MacroUniverse/CUDAtest/template/README.txt

 	Any file using nr3plus.h or nr3.h must have ".cu" extension.
 This is because nr3.h includes cu_complex.h, which has notations such as __device__ __host__.

-	Update Note: nr3.h is modified to include cu_complex.h instead of <complex>, which has no std:: namespace, be very careful when updating.
+	Update Note: nr3.h is modified to include "cuda_complex.h" instead of <complex>, which has no std:: namespace, be very careful when updating.
 Not sure about nr3plus.h and nr3plus.cu, use github to compare before updating.

 2. the Matfile project